agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 Rule #8: I don't think there are other relevant points to consider.
 1-1

-Rule #9: There are no assumptions and hence no justification for the assumptions.
+Rule #9: There are no assumptions and hence no justifications for the assumptions.

 Score: 6-4 on 10 for STM